 - Honey.
 Honey is a traditional remedy for sore throat and cough.
 A 2007 study found that honey given to children before bedtime did a better job of suppressing night time cough than dextromethorphan, a cough suppressant found in many over-the-counter cough syrups.
 Never give honey to an infant under the age of 1.

-- Vitamin C -- Despite the popular belief that vitamin C can cure the common cold, the scientific evidence hasn't found that to be true.
+- Vitamin C. Research does not support the popular belief that vitamin C can cure the common cold.
 Scientists have found only a small reduction in the duration of a cold (about 1 day) when people take vitamin C supplements regularly, not just at the beginning of a cold.
 The only other piece of evidence supporting vitamin C for preventing colds comes from studies looking at people who exercise in extreme environments, athletes such as skiers and marathon runners, and soldiers in the Arctic.
 In these studies, vitamin C seemed to reduce the risk of getting a cold.
 Talk to your doctor about any pros and cons with using vitamin C during cold and flu season.
-Some people believe that you have to take very high doses of vitamin C to get any benefit, but you should only use such high doses of vitamin C under your doctor’s supervision.
+Some people believe that you have to take very high doses of vitamin C to get any benefit, but you should only take high doses of vitamin C under your doctor's supervision.